 Sharing is caring

-The sharing economy is flourishing — projected to grow from $15 billion in 2014 to $335 billion in 2025.
-As research states, technology used in a wrong manner makes us less happy due to the fact that it invariably leads to very low direct, social interactions.
+The sharing economy is flourishing — it’s projected to grow from $15 billion in 2014 to $335 billion in 2025.

 Having all these changes within the society in mind, there’s one question popping up regarding access vs. owning when considering professional filmmaking and photographic gear.
 Isn’t it way simpler, cheaper, and more accessible to rent instead of to own?